lauriewaller/Team-Week-Project-Jeopardy-Simulator/README.md

 ## Project Description

 ```
 Jeopardy!
 Simulator is a simulator of the classic game show game Jeopardy!
-The application uses the api - https://jservice.io/ which is a database of trivia questions.
-The questions are set up much like the iconic Jeopardy! board and two player can play back and forth.
-Keeping score based on right answers.
+The application uses the api https://jservice.io/, which is a database of trivia questions.
+The questions are set up much like the iconic Jeopardy! board and allows two players, keeping score based on right answers.
 Try it below!
 ```

 ## Technologies Used